-- Rice cereal is no longer encouraged as the only first food.
+- Rice cereal is no longer encouraged as the best first food.

 Pediatricians still recommend that you:

-I decided that I would feed my child a wide variety of whole foods from the get-go in hopes to avoid having three picky eaters.
-I planned avocado to be my baby’s first food, but in all actuality, that was her second food.
+I decided that I would feed my child a wide variety of whole foods from the get-go in hopes to avoid having another picky eater.
+I planned a perfectly ripe avocado to be my baby’s first food.

-Her first food was oranges, and she snuck one off the table before she turned six months.
+Her first food was actually oranges.
+My daughter managed to sneak a piece from the table before she even turned six months!
 She sucked the juice from the orange and screamed in excitement at the new-found flavor.

 Two weeks later, she was officially 6 months and I had a ripe avocado on the counter, just waiting for her.

-I mashed it up with a fork and put it up to her lips, but she was not having it.
-There was no excitement, only a turn of the head to the green goodness.
+I mashed it up with a fork and anxiously waited for her to devour the green goodness.
+But alas, she was not having it.
+There was no excitement, only a turn of the head.